 Boon also presented an update on community college student transfers to regent universities, a coordinated effort that goes back to 1973 with the first articulation agreement.
 Since 2008, a website, transferiniowa.org, has consolidated a lot of information about student transfers between Iowa community colleges and regent universities.
 She said Iowa enjoys first-in-the-nation status for the rate of community college transfers who earn a bachelor's degree.
 She also noted that, for the most recent year available, 43% of community college transfers to a regent university hadn't completed an associate-level degree.

-Iowa CC transfer students to a regent university (2019-20 academic year)
+2019-20: Academic status of Iowa CC transfer students to a regent university

 Associate in Arts